Q42/HackingTigrinya/README.md

 ```

 # Preparing training data

-The training scripts grab their training data from a GCP bucket named `gs://hacking-tigrinya-training-data`.
-To put the data there, download the data from drive https://drive.google.com/drive/u/0/folders/1R39NougcbNncesDb_ndUhONKWWjbawo- and put it in a tarball.
+If you want to use the training data we collected, please get in touch.
+The training job expects the training data to be available in a GCP bucket (currently it is hardcoded as being `gs://hacking-tigrinya-training-data`).

 The scripts expect the tar to contain the following files:
 ```